 Key lines of inquiry

 The highest priority issues are called “key lines of inquiry”.
 These require increased attention because they are important to communities along the proposed highway route and are of particular interest to the Review Board.
-The GNWT is required to give special consideration to the following key lines of inquiry in the DAR:
+The developer is required to give special consideration to the following key lines of inquiry in the DAR:

 Local social and economic considerations; and,